openstack-archive/ec2-api/README.rst

 Support of EC2 API for OpenStack.
 This project provides a standalone EC2 API service which pursues two goals:
- 1. Implement VPC API which now absent in nova's EC2 API
+ 1. Implement VPC API which is now absent in nova's EC2 API
- 2. Create a standalone service for EC2 API support accommodates not only the VPC API but the rest of the EC2 API currently present in nova as well.
+ 2. Create a standalone service for EC2 API support which accommodates not only the VPC API but the rest of the EC2 API currently present in nova as well.

-It doesn't replace existing nova EC2 API service in deployment it gets installed to a different port (8788 by default).
+It doesn't replace existing nova EC2 API service in deployment, it gets installed to a different port (8788 by default).

 Installation